dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 - `API_ENDPOINT` is a regular expression that we use to restrict access to all URLs under `/api`.
 - `PUBLIC_URLS` is a regular expression that we use to identify every other URL.

 Besides these constants, the `WebSecurityConfig` class contains only one method.
-This method is used to fine-tune the Spring Security module to use the Auth0 and to configure how different URLs must be treated.
+This method is used to fine-tune the Spring Security module to use Auth0 and to configure how different URLs must be treated.
 For example, `.mvcMatchers(API_ENDPOINT).fullyAuthenticated()` configures Spring Security to accept only authenticated requests (requests with JWTs) to URLs that start with `/api`.

 The last thing we need to do is to create a class that extends the `AbstractSecurityWebApplicationInitializer` class provided by Spring Security.
 [This is needed to apply the `springSecurityFilterChain` filter for every URL in our application](https://docs.spring.io/spring-security/site/docs/current/reference/html/jc.html#abstractsecuritywebapplicationinitializer-with-spring-mvc).
 Therefore, let's call our class `SecurityWebApplicationInitializer` and add it in the `com.auth0.samples` package: